Atom-Learning/components/README.md

 (!)
 Don't forget to run `yarn install` to get all needed dependencies downloaded.

-(!)
-Build or watch the library.
-When _developing_, you will always want to be running the **library** for development: `yarn dev:lib`.
-If _not developing_ the library just run `yarn build:lib` to generate the dist output once.
-Wait until this finishes building and you see a table in the terminal output before proceeding to any following steps!

 To view your changes you can use either of the two ways as explained below.
 Regardless of which option you choose, make sure to update or add (for new components) the appropriate documentation in the NetlifyCMS website (`./documentation`) as part of your PR!

 ### 1: Documentation site (http://localhost:3000, http://localhost:3000/admin)

+Fistly, get the library output:

+When _developing_ you will always want to be running the **library** for development: `yarn dev:lib`.
+If _not developing_ the library, just run `yarn build:lib` to generate the dist output once.
+Wait until this finishes building and you see a table in the terminal output before proceeding to any following steps!

-Open a new terminal for each of the below:
+Then for the site itself, open a new terminal for each of the below:

 - `yarn server:docs` then uncomment `local_backend: true` in `/documentation/public/admin/config.yml`
 - `yarn dev:docs`